 A: No – a transition to retirement pension cannot be cashed as a lump sum.
 There is a minimum that has to be taken of 4% and the maximum that can be withdrawn is 10%.
 However, the withdrawal rate can be compounded.
 For example:

 A Trustee has $100,000 in his Super Fund.
 He withdraws a transition to retirement pention of 10%, leaving $90,000 left in the Super Fund.
 In the same year, he can take out another 10% of the remaining amount of $90,000.

 Q: Can I commence a pension and still contribute to the SMSF?

 A: Yes – you can commence a pension (including a transition to retirement pension) and still contribute to the SMSF.
 In this situation, you will have 2 ‘accounts’ in the SMSF.
 One being the pension account which will pay you the benefits and the other is an accumulation account that you are contributing to.
 The accumulation account can accept all types of contributions, including employer contributions, salary sacrificed contributions and personal contributions.
 Tax pension portion would be tax free in the SMSF.
 That means if you earn interest on this the SMSF will not pay tax on it.

-Q: When does a SMSF require an actuarial certificate?
+Q: When does an SMSF require an actuarial certificate?

 Where the assets are segregated, no actuarial certificate is required for eligibility for income tax exemption.
-Superannuation Warehouse therefore recommend going for this approach to save fees in the SMSF.
+Superannuation Warehouse, therefore, recommends going for this approach to save fees in the SMSF.
 An actuarial certificate cost around $300.